bambooforest/salos/BivalTyp.md

-We use **character** for textual data which do not represent categories/classes, e.g. example sentences and their glosses in the original large valency dataset.
+We use **character** for textual data which do not represent categories/classes, e.g. example sentences and their glosses in the original large valency data set.
 Textual data which represent classes or categories should be stored as **factors** in R and not as character data type.

-For instance, in a patients dataset, patient names would be stored as characters, as we don’t really care how many `John`’s and `Rose`’s are there and whether they are more frequent than `Lee`’s and `Monica`’s.
+For instance, in a patients data set, patient names would be stored as characters, as we don’t really care how many `John`’s and `Rose`’s are there and whether they are more frequent than `Lee`’s and `Monica`’s.
 On the other hand, `male` and `female` are categories from a list which